Urban & Regional Planning

 |Hispanic or Latino||220|

-Americans aren’t the only ones with an interest in Urban Planning.
+Students from other countries are interested in Urban Planning, too.
 About 18.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea